alanjames1987/marilyn/README.md

 	'director':'George Lucas'
 });

-// calling this method will trigger save befores and afters myModel.save(function(err, result){
+// calling the save method will trigger create befores and afters as well as save befores and afters myModel.save(function(err, result){
 	// result is the object created
 });

 // OR

-// calling this method will trigger create befores and afters MyModel.create({
+// calling the create method will trigger create befores and afters, but not saves MyModel.create({
 	'title':'Star Wars',
 	'director':'George Lucas'